 Recent Reviews by Shilajit Mitra

-Shilajit Mitra is a film critic and journalist with The Hindu.
-Based in Mumbai, he has been writing on cinema for over seven years.
-He started out contributing reviews to the Times Now and Zoom websites; later, for five years, he worked as a critic for The New Indian Express.
-Currently, he reviews Hindi films and beyond for The Hindu.
-He also writes features and opinion pieces for the publication, and curates a fortnightly recommendations column called Screen Share.
-He loves talking films, on end.
+Shilajit Mitra is a film critic and journalist with The Hollywood Reporter India.
+Based in Mumbai, he has been writing about cinema for eight years.
+He started out contributing reviews to the Times Now and Zoom websites; later, he worked as a critic and journalist for The New Indian Express and The Hindu.
+Currently, he covers the cinema world and reviews Hindi films and series for THR India.
+He has also curated multiple editions of the Critics’ Choice Awards, looking after the short film category.

 Films reviewed on this Page